 Artist Bio (Short)

-Dylan Walshe is an Irish musician from the southeastern, working class, coastal suburbs of Dublin.
+International recording & touring artist, Dylan Walshe, is an Irish musician from the southeastern, working class, coastal suburbs of Dublin.
 He is known for his engaging impassioned live performances, lyrical songwriting & unique vocal style.

 "His voice is so strong and expressive, at once so holy and damned, it could shake heaven and hell simultaneously.
 This suggests the old soul of a true roots artist" - No Depression, US.
 "Dylan Walshe has taken up the reins from the likes of Bob Dylan and Townes Van Zandt, with poignant, poetic lyrics and memorable tunes" - The Irish Edition, US.